erf/vis-plug/README.md

 	-- load a plugin given a url (defaults to https://github.com/) and expects a 'init.lua' file { 'erf/vis-cursors' },

-	-- the first parameter is actually a shorthand for the 'url' parameter { url = 'erf/vis-cursors' },
+	-- first parameter is a shorthand for 'url'
+	{ url = 'erf/vis-cursors' },

 	-- specify the lua file to require (or theme to set) and give a ref (commit, branch, tag) to checkout